bbtsoftware/BBT.StrategyPattern/docs/input/docs/getting-started/fundamentals.md

 This aspect should be separated and should have its own realization.
 There are third party libraries available for object instantiation.
 Commonly used are IoC-containers.
 With those containers the behaviour of object lifecycle (e.g. transient, singleton) can be declared and therefore delegated to those libraries.

-# Improvement: Use generic strategy and and provider
+# Improvement: Use generic strategy and provider

 BBT.StrategyPattern defines an interface for declaration of strategies based on a generic type parameter.